Artchibald/WTW-illustrator-script/README.md

     <img src="imagesInReadme/WTW.png" alt="Logo" width="180" height="180">
   </a>

 <h3 align="center">A Typescript file that converts into ECMA 3 target JS file for use in Adobe Illustrator 2022.
-JS script that automates icon export processes in Adobe Illustrator</h3>
+JS script that automates icon export processes in Adobe Illustrator.
+It will compare the layer of icons against the layer of background colors and export them as PNG at 24, 32, 48, 64, 300, 512, SVG and EPS.
+It will categorize these outputs to three separate folders: by type, by color and by icon.</h3>

   <p align="center">
     Useful links